bob134552/Battlestations/TESTING.md

 - Clicking on the logo returns user to home page.
 - Clicking on the home nav link takes user to home page.
 - Clicking on the products dropdown gives users access to all products or a cetain category.
-- Clicking on the pre built PCs filters all products for pre built PCs.
+- Clicking on pre built PCs filters all products for pre built PCs.
 - Clicking on Build a PC takes users to the build a PC page.
-- Clicking on the My Profile presents the users options respective of if they are logged in or not.
+- Clicking on My Account presents the users options: different options are displayed depending on if they are logged in or not.
     - Sign up and log in when not logged in.
-    - My profile and log out if logged in with Product Management if user is admin.
+    - My profile and log out if logged in, with Product Management if user is admin.

 <img src="README_TESTING_IMAGES/loggedout.png" alt="logged-out">
 <br>